vikas-poddar-slalom/katacoda-scenarios/session-03-lab2-manage-chart/step4.md

 In this section, we will see how to rollback a Helm chart to a previous version

+## View History of Release

-1. First lets see the list of available versions for release name **mychart**
+  First lets see the list of available versions for release name **mychart**

   `helm history mychart`{{execute}}